-cPageBuild is a static website generator that uses the C preprocessor as back-end.
+cPageBuild is a static site generator (SSG) that uses the C preprocessor as back-end.
 This website has been generated with cPageBuild.
 The release includes sources and manual as ZIP file (100 kB):

 For details on how to use cPagebuild, see the cPageBuild manual.